 Click here to see the an example of the renewal form.

-Your membership is complete and valid once the confirmation form is signed and returned to your club secretary.
 A QMA Membership ID card will arrive for your family several weeks after your membership is complete.

 Forms for Your First Race of the Season : At (or before) the first race you participate in each season, you and your child will have to fill out an annual waiver for racing at WQMA (this waiver is for our land owners, the Evergreen State Fairgrounds).
 Please click here for the forms.
 You can also turn in these forms with your membership application to save time the day of the first race!